simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 - begins on the later of
   - the report start date if specified with -b/-p/date:
-  - the day after the latest normal (non-periodic) transaction in the journal, (or today if there are no normal transactions).
+  - the day after the latest normal (non-periodic) transaction in the journal, or today if there are no normal transactions.

 - ends on the report end date if specified with -e/-p/date:, or 180 days from today.

 where "today" means the current date at report time.
+The "later of" rule ensures that forecast transactions do not overlap normal transactions in time;
+they will begin only after normal transactions end.

 Forecasting can be useful for estimating balances into the future, and experimenting with different scenarios.